-"Not great.
+Them:"Not great.
 I think there's maybe some body image issues.
-They've always been picky but it's gotten worse.
+They've always been picky but it's getting worse.
 It's hard to get breakfast in, that's for sure.
 They want to become vegetarian."

-"I try but there's not much I can do.
-There's no reasoning with a teen and when I try it just ends in anger and tears.
+Them: "I try but there's not much I can do.
+The more I try the more they push back and things end in anger and tears.
 I don't want them to fear food and I feel like my efforts just make things worse."

-"Got it.
+Me: "Got it.
 Are they pooping twice a day?"
-I ask.

 And So The Story Unfolds....

 Often there was a c-section at birth or some other sort of trauma early in life.